 Indian Telco Stocks Slip On Weak Subscriber Data

-Indian telecom stocks such as Vodafone Idea Ltd lost ground today after the industry regulator released monthly data that showed a bleak rise in the country's mobile phone customer base.
+Indian telecom stocks such as Vodafone Idea Ltd lost ground on Thursday after the industry regulator released monthly data that showed a bleak rise in the country's mobile phone customer base.

-The country's mobile phone customer base rose 0.06 per cent, or a net 0.72 million, to 1.17 billion in October, data released by Telecom Regulatory Authority of India (TRAI) showed yesterday.
+The country's mobile phone customer base rose 0.06 per cent, or a net 0.72 million, to 1.17 billion in October, data released by Telecom Regulatory Authority of India (TRAI) showed on Wednesday.

 Jio's entry in the market had led to widespread disruption in the domestic telecom industry, sparking a price war, stiffening competition and triggering consolidation among the bigger players.

 "The top three operators have benefited from the ongoing consolidation within smaller operators in the past," brokerage Morgan Stanley wrote in a note.

 "Most smaller operators are now left with no subscribers, so it will be interesting to see market share shifts within the top players, particularly when Jio continues with an aggressive subscriber acquisition strategy compared to Airtel and Vodafone Idea, which are looking to optimize their low-end customer base," Morgan Stanley said.

 Vodafone Idea shares hit their lowest in three weeks, dropping as much as 5.2 percent, while shares in Bharti Airtel fell 1.5 percent.

 Shares in Mahanagar Telephone Nigam Ltd, which has a total of 3.5 million users, fell up to 6.7 percent.